Malla, Estonia

 Malla is a village in Viru-Nigula Parish, Lääne-Viru County, in northeastern Estonia.
 It is located about 3 km east of the town of Kunda.
 On 1 January 2011 Malla had a population of 82.

 Malla manor

 Malla manor traces its history back to 1443, when it is first recorded in written sources.
 During that time, there was a small castle at the site.
 Around 1620, the estate became the property of Swedish field marshal Gustav Horn.
 In 1651–1654, he commissioned architect Zakarias Hoffmann to erect a new manor house on the site.
 The house burnt down during the Great Northern War, and the current building received its appearance in the 1880s.
+The exterior of the manor can be seen in the film November, as the house of the Baron.